-Navin Shenoy is senior vice president and general manager of the Data Center Group at Intel Corporation.
-He leads the worldwide organization that develops the company’s data center platforms, a business that spans servers, networks and storage across all customer segments.
-Shenoy is responsible for the group’s product lines and business strategies, which encompass traditional business models as well as innovative solutions that help drive the industry transformation toward cloud computing, virtualization of network infrastructure and the adoption of artificial intelligence.
+Navin Shenoy is executive vice president and general manager of the Data Platforms Group at Intel Corporation.
+He leads the worldwide organization that develops the company’s data-centric businesses, including servers, network, storage, artificial intelligence (AI), internet of things and Intel® field programmable gate arrays.
+Shenoy is responsible for the group’s product lines and business strategies, focused on innovative solutions that are driving transformation across a range of use cases, including cloud computing, virtualization of network infrastructure and the adoption of AI.

 Shenoy joined Intel in 1995.
 He earned a bachelor’s degree in electrical engineering from the University of Michigan and completed the Stanford Executive Program at Stanford University.